PhilipCastiglione/learning-machines/search/README.md

 ## TODO
 1. add search depth stat to results in dfs and variants?
-1. add number of runs stat to results ids and ida star
+1. add number of runs stat to results ids and ida star?
 1. Dijkstra's Algorithm (`dijkstra.py`)
 1. Proper unit test for cities
 1. Other unit tests?
-1. refactor to n queens for a 3rd problem type
+1. refactor the OO queens to n queens for a 3rd problem type
-1. maybe indicate stats with a prefix or something to indicate they're not integral to the algorithm
 1. visualizations!